aaronhash/NotesApp/README.md

 Made with React Native

-Basic note taking app with CRUD functionalities.
+Basic note taking app with create, read and delete functionalities.
 Tested to work on Android.

 To run: